Lantus cartridge systemsPronunciation

-Lantus cartridge systems is used for:
+Lantus cartridge systems are used for:

 Treating diabetes mellitus.

-Lantus cartridge systems is a long-acting form of the hormone insulin.
+Lantus cartridge systems are a long-acting form of the hormone insulin.
 It works by helping your body to use sugar properly.
 This lowers the amount of glucose in the blood, which helps to treat diabetes.

 Do NOT use Lantus cartridge systems if:

 - you are allergic to any ingredient in Lantus cartridge systems

 - you have low blood sugar or high blood ketone or acid levels (eg, diabetic ketoacidosis)

 Contact your doctor or health care provider right away if any of these apply to you.